A Fansub Quality Comparison Site!

 It’s a pretty helpful webpage if you’re watching an anime subbed by multiple groups and you want to see which one might be considered the best.
 Then again, you might prescribe to the “first one released getto!” heuristic too.
 Neither approach is “correct,” but if you care more about quality, uLTraCarL’s Fansub Comparison Page can be a real time saver.

-9 Responses to “A Fansub Quality Comparison Site!”
+9 replies on “A Fansub Quality Comparison Site!”

 Leave a Reply